fbraz3/php-base-docker/README.md

 chown -R 1000:1000 /path/to/your/directory
 ```

-One workaround for this is to chmod the mounted directory to `777` before running the container.
+A workaround for this is to chmod the mounted directory to `777` before running the container.
 This will allow all users to read, write, and execute files in that directory.
 However, this is not recommended for production environments due to security concerns.

 There is another workaround for this running the container with the `--user` flag set to `root`, but this is also not recommended for production environments.